What is Extrusion Process?

 This process is a bit different in terms of its application, and It uses fluid to pressure on the billet.
 And it’s different as the friction is eliminated as the billet is neither in contact with the billet nor the plunger.

-There is fluid present in between the billet and plunger.
+There is the fluid present in between the billet and plunger.
 Force is applied to the fluid, which is further applied on both the plunger and billet.

 The uncontrolled speed of extrusion helps in shaping the component.

 Engaging Read – 7 Types of Plastics | An Helpful Illustrated Guide

 Hot Extrusion Method –

 The Hot extrusion method, as the name suggests, is applied at fairly higher temperatures, which are about 50 to 75% more than the metal’s melting point.
 Adequate lubrication is a must to complete this process without hampering the quality of the die.

 Oil, glass powder, and graphite are the most suitable lubricants for this process.

 Talking about the pressure, it should range somewhere between 5076 – 101,525 psi.